LITdevs/PowerShell-Tools/Stickerinator/README.md

 ./stickerinator.ps1 -i <input_file> -o <output_file>
 ```

+### Optional parameters

 If you want the Stickerinator to keep the GIF instead of the APNG if the file size requirement is not met, you can use the `-keepgif` parameter.

+You can set the width of the outputted APNG like this: `-width 256`.
+By default, this is set to `320`.

+You can set the lossy compression levels like this: `-lossy 125`.
+By default, this is set to `200` (maximum compression).
+This only takes effect if Gifsicle decides that lossy compression would be optimal.

 ### Dependencies